G1ANT-Robot/G1ANT.Addon.Appium/G1ANT.Appium/Commands/ButtonCommand.md

 ## Description

-This command emulates press of the chosen hardware button on current appium session.
+This command emulates press of the chosen hardware button in the current appium session.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |